This playbook explains how we use social media at GDS. In it, we share our best practice, what we've learned and what we're planning to do.

 - promoting other social media channels, websites or content considered spam

-- ‘flame-baiting’ - in which the aim of the post is to start a fight
+- ‘flame-baiting’ - in which the aim of the post is to provoke heated and emotional responses

-Your can post your rules of conduct on your social media channel or host them elsewhere.
+You should devise and post your rules of conduct on your social media channel or promote them in another way that is easily found by users.
 Direct users to this if they behave in an unacceptable manner.
 You can read GDS’s rules of conduct.

 Banning people on social media

 We see banning or blocking a user as a last resort.
 But if a user continually breaks our rules of conduct or is abusive, we do report or block them.
 Please ensure you know how to do this if you are monitoring messages through a community management tool as well.

 Have an agreed escalation policy.
 It should include a list of subject areas or scenarios to look out for and a procedure on how to deal with them if they arise.
 Templates are available online and are a good starter for ten.

 We use a traffic light system to identify the levels of severity for an issue and outline the mitigating actions we will take to minimise them as part of our wider approach to strategic communications.
 These risks are reviewed and discussed quarterly.